vorSherer/code-201-prework/prework/windows/05_VSCode_Node_GIt_install.md

 The first line will handle getting everything ready.
 The second line will show up once the first line has finished.
 Press enter when the second line shows up in your terminal.

-### Verify Node Installation
+### Verify Node on Ubuntu

-1. Close and re-open the app.
+1. Close and re-open the Ubuntu app.
 2. Type `node -e 'console.log("works")'`
 3. If you get a response back that says `works` then you're all good to go!

+### Node on Windows

+We will also install Node on Windows, as you'll need the ability to use Node on Windows in order to install tools that VSCode uses.
+Since VSCode is a Windows app, it can't use tools we install with Node on Ubuntu; we have to use Node on Windows.

+1. Visit https://nodejs.org/en/download/ and download and run the Windows installer.
+2. Open Windows PowerShell (NOT Ubuntu) and run `npm i -g eslint`.

 ## Git